Mirjan-Ali-Sha/supervised_classifier/README.md

 1. Click on the tool or chose "__Raster__" menu --> "__MAS Raster Processing__" menu item --> "__Supervised Classifier__" option.
 2. Select 'Stack Image' or Image as Input and select output folder name.
 3. Select classification method.
 4. Adjust all parameters according to your needs.
 Select the field of the _Reference Shapefile_ which has the labels for the classification and check mark on __"Want to save the trained model?"__ if you wants save the trained model (except "Minimum Distance" model).
-Select the __"No of Iterations:"__ to trained the model (except "Minimum Distance" model).
+Select the _"No of Iterations:"_ to trained the model (except __"Minimum Distance"__ model).
-5. Decide do you wants to open the output or not.
+5. Decide do you wants to open the output or not (By marking on _"Do you want to open output in QGIS Interface?"_).
-6. Click on "Classify" button.
+6. Click on __"Classify"__ button.
 ###
 ** **Note:** After installation make sure the following points;
 1. Check Mark the Installed plugins (under 'Manage and Install Plugins...' menu)